RRFayad/next-course/README.md

 - Now its ok, but, import to remember what we said before:
   - We have to wrap it in Suspense element, because f we don't, if will show a problem in production

+#### 118. The De-Opt to Client Side Rendering Warning

+- "Entire page /search deopted into client-side rendering"

+  - This is the error

+- We need to wrap the client component in the Suspense element